opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/aggregate-cce-logs-with-fluentbit-and-grafana-loki.md

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/Screenshot_from_2025-10-09_11-09-06.png)

-:::tip
+:::note
-The Grafana admin password can be found in `grafana` secret in monitoring namespace.
+:bulb: The Grafana admin password can be found in `grafana` secret in monitoring namespace.
+:warning: This Grafana installation and the provided [dashboard](https://grafana.com/grafana/dashboards/18494-kubernetes-logs-from-loki/) are intended for demonstration purposes only.
 :::